-William Marsden Barratt was born in Ashton under Lyne in July 1891.
+William Marsden Barratt was born in Ashton under Lyne on July 10, 1891.
 His father, Herbert Barratt, was a railway audit clerk and the family lived in Ashton.
 William was the oldest of five boys.
 By 1911 he was living with his grandmother and aunt a few doors down from his parents and brothers on Richmond Street in Ashton and was employed like his father, and his brother Harold, as a Railway Clerk.
 His middle brother, George Herbert Barratt, was working as a bank clerk in the Ashton branch of the Manchester & County Bank.

 Shortly after the outbreak of war William was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
 His younger brother, George Herbert Barratt, followed him less than six months later on March 2, 1915.
 The two brothers trained together in Southport with the 2/9th before moving to Haywards Heath and Pease Pottage.
 2/Lt.
 William Marsden Barratt was one of the 5 Officers (and 222 men) who traveled to Gallipoli in July 1915, joining the Battalion at Cape Helles on July 23rd.
 His brother, 2/Lt.
 George Herbert Barratt was destined to remain with the 2/9th when they became an independent line infantry Battalion, eventually deploying to France in March 1917.